Teddy Roseboom: Early life and career

 Roseboom was born in Govan, Lanarkshire, in 1896.
 He played junior football with Strathclyde and worked as a telephone cable jointer.
 During the First World War, he served with the Gordon Highlanders, married, and fathered a daughter.

 After demobilisation, he came to England and joined Fulham of the Football League Second Division.
 Although he never played for their league side, he earned himself a good reputation, and in the 1920 close season he signed for Ton Pentre of the Southern League's Welsh Section.
 He scored regularly, including five goals in an 8–0 defeat of Llanelly, and was selected in April 1921 for the Welsh Section's representative team to face their English counterparts.
-A couple of weeks later, amid interest from established Football League clubs including Everton, he signed for Cardiff City, who were on the verge of promotion to the top flight.
+A couple of weeks later, amid interest from established Football League clubs including Everton and an offer from Liverpool, he signed for Cardiff City, who were on the verge of promotion to the top flight.

 Not long afterwards, Roseboom was arrested and charged with neglect of his four-year-old daughter, who was living in Dunfermline with his estranged wife, by "failing to provide her with adequate food and clothing".
 Pointedly described by the Evening Telegraphs reporter as a "well-dressed young man", Roseboom pleaded guilty at Dunfermline Sheriff Court.
 His argument that a custodial sentence would be a "hardship upon him" by interrupting his football training did not impress the sheriff, who sentenced him to two months' imprisonment.
 He returned to Cardiff, and appeared for their Welsh League side but not for the first team.